alecsandrapetruescu/serverless-web-application/README.md

 #### How it works

-This CDK application deploys an Amazon API Gateway REST API that uses a Lambda function as the backend integration to scan a Dynamodb table.
+This CDK application deploys an Amazon API Gateway REST API that uses a Lambda function as the backend integration to insert in a Dynamodb table.
+The Dynamodb table has streams enabled and a trigger for a Lambda function.
-The REST API and Lambda function both have X-Ray tracing enabled.
+The REST API and Lambda functions have X-Ray tracing enabled.
 X-Ray SDK is also integrated in the Lambda function to observe into the API call to the downstream Dynamodb table.
 You can view the X-Ray service map in the Amazon Cloudwatch console.